Forex Trend Types: How You Fail Trading Them (How To Fix It)

 If the weekly MACD gives a Bullish or Bearish signal, we'll take trades on the daily chart that coincide with that signal and a buy or sell signal from the daily MACD.

-Using the two-time frame, the MACD strategy worked better but still underperformed.
+Using the two-time-frame, the MACD strategy performed better but still underperformed.
 Three hundred twenty-seven pips earned over 13 months is an unacceptable performance.

 You can experiment with different time frames and strategies; however, as you can see, trying to use trend this way as a basis for trading doesn’t work.